Killer's Kiss: Adaptation

 In 1983 Matthew Chapman directed Strangers Kiss, a film that portrayed the making of Killer's Kiss.

 Home media

 The film was released on DVD and Blu-ray as a special feature of The Criterion Collection's release of Kubrick's The Killing.
 A 4K UHD Blu-ray was released by Kino Lorber on June 28, 2022.

+On June 22, 2026, it was announced that the film would be later re-released on 4K as part of The Criterion Collection's release of The Complete Kubrick box set.